top of page

 image.png

-Same individual fluorescing as UV light is shined on it (blurry photo due to being taken handheld at a slow shutter speed)
+The same individual fluorescing as UV light is shined on it.
+The photo was taken with the fluorescence being the only source of illumination (it is blurry due to being taken handheld at a slow shutter speed).

 bottom of page